ryedin/site/_posts/2017-05-23-alb-is-ready.md

 Because of these limitations of ALB, we took a conservative approach for Convox and persisted with an ELB strategy, where every set of containers gets it’s own ELB and own hostname.
 All those ELBs are annoying on the monthly bill, but at least we didn’t have to rewrite our apps.

-## Host Based Routing: YES!
+## ALB Host Based Routing: YES!

 Fast forward to the April 2017 announcement: [ALB Adds Support for Host-based Routing and Increased Rules](https://aws.amazon.com/about-aws/whats-new/2017/04/elastic-load-balancing-adds-support-for-host-based-routing-and-increased-rules-on-its-application-load-balancer/).

 A single ALB can now route requests to a target group based on the HTTP Host header.
 On top of this, ALB now supports **75 URL-based rules.** Now we’re talking!
-A single ALB in a container cluster can do it all…
+A single ALB in a container cluster can do it all...

 * [https://myapp.com/](https://myapp.com/) → Nginx app